steveandroulakis/shell-novice/02-theRoot-thePath.md

 /home/
 ~~~

-> ## Get grasp of path {.challenge}
+> ## Get grasp of the path {.challenge}
 >
-> 1. get current directory
+> 1. show your current directory name on-screen
 > 2. go to the root
-> 3. go to the `/mnt/shared/`
+> 3. go to the `/mnt/shared/` directory
-> 4. have a looks what there
+> 4. have a look what's in there
-> 5. visualy locate this course directory
+> 5. visually locate this course directory
-> 6. go into the course directory
+> 6. try and find the RNA Seq course's mapping directory
-> 7. go into relevant day
-> 8. get your current directory
-> 9. Green sticky up if you got there safely
+> 7. Green sticky up if you got there safely

+> ## Get a grasp of full and relative paths {.challenge}
 >
+> 1.  start from any path
+> 2.  go to `/mnt/shared/` using its full path name
+> 3.  look at the contents
+> 4.  show your current working directory (path)
+> 5.  go back to your home directory

-> ## Get grasp of full and relative paths {.challenge}
+> ## Appreciate the dot and dot dot {.challenge}
 >
-> 1.  start from where you ended up from previous exercese
+> 1. start in your home directory
-> 2.  go `/mnt/shared/` using full path
-> 3.  look at the contetn
-> 4.  get you current working directory
-> 5.  go back to where you where using relative path
->
-> ## Apreciate the dot and dot dot {.challenge}
->
-> 1. stat from where you eneded up from precious exersice
 > 2. go up one directory
 > 3. go up one more directory
-> 4. get your current directory
+> 4. show your current working directory
-> 5. go back, two directories deep
+> 5. go back to your home directory
-> 6. go back, two directories up, in one go, using dots only
+> 6. go back two directories up, in one command.. using dots only